raymondbutcher/pretf/docs/tutorial/dynamic-references.md

 The previous page has 5 dynamic resources but nothing is done with them.
 To access an attribute of a resource, just... access it.

-This does not return the actual dynamic value of the resource managed by Terraform.
+Accessing an attribute in Pretf will not return the actual dynamic value of the resource managed by Terraform.
 Instead, it returns an interpolation reference string for Terraform to use when it runs.

 ```python
 # animals.tf.py